The Reverend Anne Bourne M.A. – Associate Vicar of St Luke’s Church and Interim Associate Rector of the West Sevenoaks Team

 Xanthe Duffill – Pastoral Assistant

 Xanthe has been attending St. Luke’s Church since 1999 and trained as a Pastoral Assistant in 2007; she was “authorised” in November 2009.
-As well as leading a small team of the pastoral visitors, Xanthe is also the Secretary of the PCC and sings in the choir.
+As well as leading a small team of the pastoral visitors, Xanthe sings in the choir.
 She was born in Islington but spent most of her early life in Bedford and Hemel Hempstead.
 She attended Corner Hall Secondary School, Hemel Hempstead and after school she worked in various clerical roles until retirement in 2011.

 The Reverend Dennis Mihill